What to do this month

 Repotting

-Figs can still be repotted.
+Figs and buddleia can still be repotted.

 Pests and diseases

-Look out for red spider mite and Aphids and control with the necessary poisons.
 Also look out for signs of Thrip on your Wild Olives.
-On the first sign of marks on the Olive leaves treat your trees.
+On the first sign of marks on the Olive leaves spray your trees.
+Look for white fly on the underside of the leaves of Olives.
+Spray your olives with a preventative spray for root rot.

 Styling and design